kkochubey1/ossbuild/trunk/ReadMe.txt

   Windows Build

     1. MSys/MinGW
        a.
-Run "msysEnv.bat" in the Tools/ directory to automatically setup a build environment for all the dependencies.
+Run "msys-env-x86.bat" or "msys-env-x86_64.bat" in the Tools/ directory to automatically setup a build environment for all the dependencies.
        b.
 Double click on the "msys.bat" shortcut in the top level directory to open a shell.
        c.
 To build dependencies, from the shell: cd <OSSBuild Home>